William "Red" Dawson

-William Alfred "Red" Dawson (born December 4, 1942) is a former American football player and assistant coach for Marshall University.
+William Alfred "Red" Dawson (born December 4, 1942) is an American former professional football player and college coach.
+He played college football for the Florida State Seminoles before playing professionally for the Boston Patriots of the American Football League (AFL).
+After his playing career, Dawson was a defensive coordinator for the Marshall Thundering Herd.
 He was nicknamed "Red" for his red hair.

 Playing career

-The Valdosta, Georgia native attended Florida State University and was an All-American at both tight end and defensive end.
-He was drafted by both the NFL's Los Angeles Rams (12th round, 161st overall) and AFL's Boston Patriots (19th round, 148th overall), but signed with the Patriots.
+The Valdosta, Georgia, native attended Florida State University and was an All-America at both tight end and defensive end.
+He was selected by both the NFL's Los Angeles Rams (12th round, 161st overall) and AFL's Boston Patriots (19th round, 148th overall), but signed with the Patriots.
 He played nine games for Boston before being released on November 10, 1965.

 In 1966, Dawson played for the Orlando Panthers of the Continental Football League.